Lee Ho-jae (actor): Career in 2000s

-In 2005 Lee performed in the play The story of two knights moving around the world, by Betsuyaku Minoru, one of the leading playwrights in modern Japan.
+In 2005, Lee performed in the play "The Story of Two Knights Moving Around the World" by Betsuyaku Minoru, one of the leading playwrights in modern Japan.
+Additionally, in the same year, Lee and Jeon Moo-song reunited for the play "Dragon and Tiger Sangbak", directed by Oh Tae-seok.
+This project marked their first collaboration in eight years since "A Thousand Years of Beast" in 1997.
+It was also a special occasion as it marked exactly 30 years since the three of them had worked together to put on a performance at the Namsan Drama Center, where they had started their career.

 Lee worked several times with playwright Lee Man-hee, his junior in at Whimoon High School in Seoul.
 One of their work together was play Let's Go Over the Hill (2007), a story of a love triangle between three friends at their sunset age.
 Lee also worked with National Theater Company's Oh Young-soo and Jeon Yang-ja.
 Directed by Lee Seong-sin, it was performed at the Hakjeon Blue Small Theater in Daehak-ro.

-In 2006, Lee and Jeon Moo-song joined play Dragon and Tiger Sangbak, directed by Oh Tae-seok.
-It was a reunion project after 8 years since A Thousand Years of Beast in 1997 as their last project together.
-It was exactly 30 years since the three of them collaborated to put on a performance at the Namsan Drama Center where they started their career.

 In 2010, Lee performed in the play Even if I deceive you (written by Lee Man-hee, directed by Ahn Kyung-mo to commemorates his 70th birthday.

 In 2015, Lee joined project to celebrate the 110th anniversary of Dongnang Yoo Chi-jin, reenactment of The Han River Flows.
 The play performed at the Drama Center of Namsan Arts Center in Yejang-dong, Seoul.
 Oh Tae-seok, chair professor at Seoul Institute of the Arts, was the director and Dong-rang's son, Yoo Deok-hyeong, president of Seoul Institute of the Arts, will be the artistic director.